chathugaj/Wedding-Bells/README.md

   ### Benefits Section
   - In this section user can see what are the main benefits that they can get to plan their wedding by using this website.
-  - User will see the benefits of using a professional team to their wedding day.
+  - User will see the benefits of using a professional team for their wedding day.
   ![benefits section](./readme/benefits-sec.png)

   ### Gallery
-  - The gallery will provide the user with supporting images to see how are the weddings look like when  they took care by professional teams.
+  - The gallery will provide the user with supporting images to see how the weddings would look like when they were taken care of professional teams.
   Also users can get a quick idea of what kind of services can be provided.
   ![gallery](./readme/gallery.png)

   ### Footer
   - Footer section includes relevent social media to the wedding bells website.
   - The links will open to a new tab to allow easy navigation for the user.
-  - Footer encourages user to stay conneted through socaial media.
+  - Footer encourages user to stay conneted through social media.
   ![footer](./readme/footer.png)

   ## Our Services Page
-  - From this page user can get a clear idea about what kind of services they provides in detailed.
+  - From this page user can get a clear idea about what kind of services the website provides in detailed.
-  - They provides services for designing wedding invitation cards, booking wedding venues,wedding dress designs,wedding cateriing and wedding decorations (flower arrangments).
+  - They provide services for designing wedding invitation cards, booking wedding venues,wedding dress designs,wedding cateriing and wedding decorations (flower arrangments).
   - This section also has a gallery to see in detail how their previous designs look like in perticular services.
     ![invitation](./readme/invitation.png)